- Employee Benefits

 - Your child or dependent care expenses, including daycare, babysitting, in-home care for older dependents and before & after school care expenses

-- This account may be created when you select the “no coverage” option for the medical, dental or group basic term life insurance plans.
+- This account may be created when you select the “no coverage” option for the medical or dental insurance plans.
 The excess credits from ISU, if available, after medical and dental premiums are paid would go into an HRA or may be designated towards the Dependent Care Assistance Program (DCAP).

 - Participation begins the first day of employment, provided you enroll by your assigned deadline.